Spring Security

 Target Audience:

-The target audience of this course are software developers, system architects and IT professionals who want to expand their knowledge in the area of application security with a focus on Spring Security.
-The course is designed for participants who already have experience in developing Spring or Java applications and want to deepen their understanding of security aspects.
+The target audience of this course are software developers, system architects and IT professionals who want to deepen their knowledge in application security with a focus on Spring Security.
+The course is designed for participants

 Requirements: